Ceremonial mace: The Great Mace of Dublin

-The Great Mace of Dublin is used at major civic and ceremonial events alongside the Great Sword, such as when the Lord Mayor awards the honorary Freedom of the City.
+The Great Mace of Dublin is used at major civic and ceremonial events alongside the Great Sword, such as when the Lord Mayor awards the honorary Freedom of the city.
 It was made in 1717 and contains parts of an earlier mace made for the city's first Lord Mayor, Sir Daniel Bellingham.

 Academic maces

 The ceremonial mace of Trinity College Dublin was still in use in 2021, and University College Cork also has a mace and a mace-bearer.

-Burma / Myanmar
+Myanmar (Burma)

-A ceremonial mace was an essential item of the regalia of Myanmar’s legislative bodies during the British colonial period.
+A ceremonial mace was an essential item of the regalia of Myanmar's legislative bodies during the British colonial period.
 It kept its significance and symbolism in the early post-independence legislatures.
 Parliamentary democracy ceased in 1962, but when the regime of General Ne Win revived a one-party unicameral legislature in 1974, the mace-bearing ceremonial was abandoned.
 It was re-introduced in the new parliament, or Pyidaungsu Hluttaw, convened under the 2008 National Constitution.